Mollom/wordpress-mollom/readme.txt

 == Frequently Asked Questions ==

+**Important:**  In case of any issues, ensure you have the latest stable release of the plugin installed first.

+= My Mollom API keys do not work? =

+There are multiple possible causes with corresponding error messages; ensure to check whether the message contains a hint at the cause already.
+The most common issues:

+* *Invalid:*
+  Most likely, the entered API keys were not copied correctly.
+* *HTTP requests:*
+  Most likely, a firewall on your server/computer or in your infrastructure happens to block outbound requests to *.mollom.com.
+You may need to contact your hosting/server administrator to resolve the issue.
+* *Try again later:*
+  API key verification might be undergoing temporary maintenance work for Mollom Free users.

+If all fails, [Mollom Support](https://mollom.com/contact) might be able to help.

 = How can I test Mollom? =

 Do **not** test Mollom without enabling the testing mode.
 Doing so would negatively affect your own author reputation across all sites in the Mollom network.
 To test Mollom: